mustaidahmed/ai-image-generator/README.md

 Open the provided local URL in your browser to interact with the image generator.

 📁 Project Structure
-Copy

 📂 ai-image-generator
 ├── 📄 app.py               # Main Gradio app
 ├── 📄 requirements.txt     # Dependencies
 ├── 📄 README.md            # Project documentation
-└── 📂 other_files          # Any additional files

 ▶️ Usage
 Enter a text prompt in the input box (e.g., "a dragon attacking a village").